GH-Syn/strlib/README.md

 >>> strlib.strip_punctuation("The quick brown fox .jumped over the lazy dog.")
 >>> "The quick brown fox jumped over the lazy dog"
 ```

-## Contributions
-Contributions are always welcome.

-## Documentation
-The documentation for this project is generated with [Sphinx](https://www.sphinx-doc.org/), built with this [workflow](https://github.com/GH-Syn/strlib/blob/master/.github/workflows/sphinx.yml), and deployed with [Github Pages](https://pages.github.com/).

-## License
-This library falls under the MIT license.

 <h2></h2>
 <div align="center">